 Research - Laboratory/Non-Laboratory, Staff/Administrative

-Summary of Position: Dedicated researcher to join a large and dynamic lab.
-Design and create recombinant DNA constructs for expression in HEK cells.
-Grow and maintain mammalian cell lines.
+Summary of Position: Dedicated, versatile scientist to join a large, dynamic, and diverse research lab conducting early-phase drug discovery and translational research for heart disease and other muscle disorders.
+Design and create recombinant DNA constructs (biosensors) for expression in HEK cells.
+Grow and maintain mammalian cell lines expressing biosensors for drug-discovery assays.
 Carry out high-throughput assays for heart-failure drugs.
 Perform basic lab maintenance.
 Present research at lab meetings.

 Essential and Other Functions: 50% Molecular Biology Generate recombinant DNA constructs for creating stable clones using primer design, PCR, ligation, site-directed mutagenesis, restriction digests, and similar techniques.
 Characterize expression via western blot.
 Maintain recombinant DNA database and stocks.
 Design new cloning strategies as needed.

 30% Cell Culture Generate, grow and maintain stable cell lines expressing fluorescently labelled proteins in HEK cells.
 Perform regular quality control tests on cultures and inventory of cell banks.

 10% Carry out high-throughput assays for heart-failure drugs.
 Preparation of reconstituted fluorescently-labeled membrane proteins, performance of microplate-based assays for enzymatic activity and protein-protein interactions, trouble-shooting and improving functional assays.
 Employee will be trained in state-of-the-art technology in both absorption and fluorescence spectroscopy using high-density microplate arrays, plus computational and statistical analysis.